BANKONPYTHAI/qubic-dev-kit/docs/GUIDE.md

 ## 💰 Getting Started: The One-Command Setup

-vsion: The entire environment, from system dependencies to a running testnet node, is handled by a single script. current:<br />,br />
+vision: The entire environment, from system dependencies to a running testnet node, is handled by a single script<br /><br />
+current:<br /><br />
 To begin, run the setup script from your terminal:

 ```bash